mrh996/ronghui/_pages/about.md

   - /about.html
 ---

-I am a **Lecturer (Assistant Professor)** in the Department of Computer Science at the **University of Exeter**.
-Previously, I worked as a **Postdoctoral Research Associate** in the *Trustworthy Autonomous Cyber-Physical Systems (TACPS) Lab* at the University of Liverpool, supervised by Prof. Xiaowei Huang.
-I obtained my **PhD in Artificial Intelligence** at Lancaster University, supervised by Dr. Wenjie Ruan, Dr. Leandro Soriano Marcolino, and Prof. Qiang Ni.
+I am a Lecturer (Assistant Professor) in the Department of Computer Science at the University of Exeter.
+Previously, I worked as a Postdoctoral Research Associate in the *Trustworthy Autonomous Cyber-Physical Systems (TACPS) Lab* at the University of Liverpool, supervised by Prof. Xiaowei Huang.
+I obtained my PhD in Artificial Intelligence at Lancaster University, supervised by Dr. Wenjie Ruan, Dr. Leandro Soriano Marcolino, and Prof. Qiang Ni.

 My research focuses on the **robustness evaluation of Deep Neural Networks (DNNs)**, including:
 - Safety testing for safety-critical systems
 - Adversarial attacks and defenses
 - Robustness verification
-I have conducted robustness analysis across multiple modalities: **image classifiers, video recognition models, 3D point cloud models, reinforcement learning**, and **large language models (LLMs)**.
+I have conducted robustness analysis across multiple modalities: image classifiers, video recognition models, 3D point cloud models, reinforcement learning, and large language models (LLMs).
 ---

 ## 🎯 Research Aims
-- Advance the **robustness of deep learning systems**.
+- Advance the robustness of deep learning systems.
-- Develop methods for **safety testing, adversarial defense, and robustness verification** in AI, including images, videos, reinforcement learning, large language models, and multimodal systems.
+- Develop methods for safety testing, adversarial defense, and robustness verification in AI, including images, videos, reinforcement learning, large language models, and multimodal systems.
-- Explore **cross-disciplinary applications** of reinforcement learning, including **protein design** and **electrical power systems**.
+- Explore cross-disciplinary applications of reinforcement learning, including protein design and electrical power systems.

 ---